Truck charging infrastructure cost in Germany - by infrAi GmbH (Author: Mathias Schmidt)

 Logistics capacity_h = Electrified docks_h × Dockings / dock / day × Operating days / year

 Parking sites are processed edge by edge.
-Within one edge, sites are sorted by full-build cost per charger.
-The model then electrifies sites in that order until the calculated parking target is reached.
+Within one edge, sites are sorted by full-build cost per charger and electrified in that order until the public target is reached, including any depot shortfall carried over.
 The final required site may be only partially electrified.

 Maximum parking chargers_p = max(1, round(Parking area_p / 1,000 × Truck spaces / 1,000 m²))